What are the different types of insulin?

 Mealtime (or “bolus”) insulin.
 Used before meals to control the rise of blood glucose levels after eating.

-- Rapid-acting: lispro, aspart, glulisine
+- Rapid-acting: lispro, aspart, glulisine, regular human inhaled

-- Short-acting: regular human insulin
+- Short-acting: human regular insulin

 Basal insulin.
-Controls blood glucose levels between meals and throughout the night.
+Controls your blood glucose levels between meals and throughout the night.
 This is usually used once or twice daily.
 It can be used alone or in combination with oral medicines or rapid-acting insulin.

 - Intermediate-acting: human NPH

-- Long-acting: glargine and detemir
+- Long-acting: glargine biosimilar, detemir, and degludec

 Pre-mixed insulin.
 Combination of bolus and basal insulins that controls blood glucose levels after and between meals.
 These are usually used twice daily before breakfast and dinner.
 They can be used alone or in combination with oral medicines.

-The type of insulin your doctor prescribes will depend on the type of diabetes you have, your lifestyle (when and what you eat, how much you exercise), your age, and your body’s response to insulin.
+The type of insulin your doctor prescribes will depend on the type of diabetes you have, your lifestyle (when and what you eat, how much you exercise), your age, your body’s response to insulin.
 It also depends on how often you are able or willing to check your blood glucose and give yourself injections.

 What are insulin analogs?